aerisweather/mapsgl-android-webview/README.md

 If you're looking for even more customization options beyond what's supported by this package, you can clone this repo and update the included `mapview_android.html` file with additional configurations and options supported by our core [MapsGL Javascript SDK](https://www.aerisweather.com/docs/mapsgl/).

-To run mapview_android.html in a browser (without Android), update flag:
+To run mapview_android.html in a browser (without Android), update the flag:

 ```
 var WEBVIEW = false; // set 'false' to run this without android
 ```

-Insert your aeris id/secret in Javascript configurMap() method.
+Insert your Aeris id/secret in Javascript configurMap() method.

 ```
 if(WEBVIEW == false) {